 Rare Earth Elements Recovery and Reuse

 Rare earth elements are currently used in the manufacture of cell phones, hybrid engines, specialty magnets, computer hard drives, and an increasing number of electronic components and other consumer products.
-Rare earth elements are also vital raw materials for the production of military equipment, including weapons guidance systems, optical technology, engines and propulsion systems, stealth technology, and hardened ceramics for vehicle and body armor.
+Rare earth elements are also vital raw materials for the production of military equipment, including weapons guidance systems, optical technology, engines, propulsion systems, stealth technology, and hardened ceramics for vehicle and body armor.
 These materials have been designated as critical for national security and domestic manufacturing by the United States Government.

 The financial and environmental costs associated with recovering rare earth elements from mining waste are significantly less than the respective costs of obtaining these metals from mined ore.
-It is estimated that the cost of Periodic Products’ extraction and isolation technology is approximately 40% of the current cost of mining and isolating these metals, and less than half the cost of competing extraction/concentration technologies, making this process economically viable.
+It is estimated that the cost of Periodic Products’ extraction and isolation technology is approximately 40% of the current cost of mining and isolating these metals, and less than 50% of the cost of competing extraction/concentration technologies, making this process economically viable.